SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 1. In the confirmation box, click **OK** if you are sure you want to delete the selected items.

 > [!NOTE]
 > Only view alarm monitors that are not used in any condition can be deleted.
 If you try to delete view alarm monitors, and one or more of the selected view alarm monitors is used in a condition, none of the selected view alarm monitors will be deleted.
-In such a case a popup message will be displayed clearly indicating this.
+In such a case, a pop-up message will be displayed clearly indicating this.

 ### Adding/Editing/Deleting a User-Defined Static Variable